First Year Students & Families

-Your Dartmouth ID Card will be issued to you upon your arrival.
+Your Dartmouth ID Card will be issued to you upon your arrival for Fall Term.
 To receive your ID card, stop by Campus Billing and DartCard Services, located on the main level of McNutt Hall in room 103.

 You must bring another form of picture ID with you (driver's license, passport, etc).

 More information pertaining to the schedule for optimum times to obtain the Dartmouth College student ID card will be provided in late-spring.

 Please make sure to plan when you will get your card, since the DartCard Office is closed on weekends and evenings.
 Office hours are Monday through Friday: 8:00AM to 12:00PM and 1:00PM to 4:30PM.

 Learn how to submit a photo for your ID Card.